Sandeepa1995/MorfiConvert/README.md

 - PIR – Any so long as the data in it is PIR
 - NBRF – Any so long as the data in it is NBRF
 - PHYLIP – Any so long as the data in it is PHYLIP
-- Clustral – .txt
+- Clustal – .txt
 - MSF – .txt
 - FASTA-Report – .txt
-- FIND

-By giving the origin as FIND MorfiConvert tries to figure out which type of file input format is given in the file mentioned.
+- FIND - MorfiConvert tries to figure out which type of file input format from the above is given and then converts

 Ex: -
 ```sh
 std::vector<GeneData> inpData = morfiConvert::getInData(“F:\\SomeFolder\\Test1.txt”, “NCBI-BLAST”);